Does the public come on to your land?

 Many landowners join the CLA to ask for impartial professional advice, to clarify where the law stands and to prevent expensive and often unnecessary court actions.
 Common areas of concern include:

-- new rights of way
+- public rights of way claims

 - dangers from livestock

-- liability of trees
+- liability for trees

 - access to rivers